 The TestGorilla culture add test does the same thing but for your culture.
 It begins by setting the standard for your culture through a questionnaire you complete and then uses the same instrument to measure your candidates’ alignment.

-The test evaluates alignment on three parameters:
+The test evaluates alignment on two parameters:

 - Values: We measure how each candidate’s personal values align with your organizational values.